How To use Hair Clippers On Yourself Step By Step Guide

-Then you can simply drag the clippers along with the hand, which will let you know which areas you have and haven’t covered.
+Then you can drag the clippers along with the hand, which will let you know which areas you have and haven’t covered.

 It also helps if you try to listen to the sounds that the Clippers are making.
 You have probably already noticed that the motor produces a different sound when it is going through longer hair and shorter hair.
 This also can help you determine what areas of the head you have and haven’t cut yet.

 Cutting The Top Of Your Head

-The top of the head might be a little easier than the back due to the fact that you will be able to see it, but it is the top that will probably take the longest amount of time.
+The top of the head might be a little more comfortable than the back because you will be able to see it, but it is the top that will probably take the most extended amount of time.

-And, this is due to the fact that this is the area of the head where the hair and grow in different directions.
+And, this is because this is the area of the head where the hair and grow in different directions.
 It also doesn’t help that some individuals require gradual size changes on guards.

 You can always use hair clips to keep the longer parts of the hair held up while you trim the other areas and then later come back for the longer parts.